Shaik-mohd-huzaifa/GrapEase/README.md

-# GrapEase: Customize Your React Grafbase Starter
+# GraphEase: Customize Your React Grafbase Starter

-Welcome to GrapEase, a platform that empowers you to create your personalized React Grafbase starter with ease.
+Welcome to GraphEase, a platform that empowers you to create your personalized React Grafbase starter with ease.
 Tailor your starter pack by selecting your preferred tools, language, and UI library, and enjoy a seamless development experience.

 ## Getting Started

-1. Visit the GrapEase website at [https://www.grapease.com](https://www.grapease.com).
+1. Visit the GraphEase website at [https://www.GraphEase.com](https://www.GraphEase.com).

 2. Follow these simple steps to customize your React Grafbase starter: